Skip to content

 Ragamuffin

-When you’re considering the pros and cons of getting a Ragamuffin cat, don’t forget to factor in cat insurance.
 While Ragamuffins are generally a robust breed, as with any pet, they can still get ill.
-And vet fees can soon mount up.
+And vet fees can soon mount up so it’s important to take out cat insurance.

 Sainsbury’s Bank Pet Insurance

-Sainsbury’s Bank cat insurance can cover kittens as young as 8 weeks old all the way up to their 10th birthday.
-And if you take out a policy before they’re 10, and there isn’t a break in cover, we’ll continue to insure them year after year.
+Sainsbury’s Bank cat insurance can cover Ragamuffin kittens from as young as eight weeks old all the way up to their tenth birthday.
+And if you take out a policy before they’re ten, and there isn’t a break in cover, we’ll continue to insure them year after year.

 How to care for a Ragamuffin cat